Where to go climbing this summer?

 5. Pic-aux-corbeaux / Orford – Boulder and routes

 The region of the Laurentides has a lot to offer but this site is still one of the greatest in Quebec with its 50 routes and 100 boulders problems.
 There are numerous over vertical routes that are all sports.
 All the boulders are on the way to the walls so you can’t miss the fun.
 Once again, peregrine falcons are nesting in the area so the site is close at the beginning of the summer.
 Since the region is famous for the amazing landscape in autumn, maybe a visit late in the season is the best option.

 Bonus : St-André de Kamouraska

 This spot is not a well kept secret and the amazing view on the St-Lawrence river made it famous but the great quality of the rock is also a great aspect of this site.
-That explains the popularity of it but also because there are routes for every level as well as many boulders.
-There is a camping sites located on the shore of the river that is affiliated with the climbing site.
+That explains the popularity of it because there are routes for every level as well as many boulders.
+There are camping sites located on the shore of the river that is affiliated with the climbing site.
 This camping and the walls are managed by the SEBKA and that is where you will be able to get a topo and a parking sticker.

 Take nothing but pictures.
 Leave nothing but footprints